Jim Larkin (publisher)

-James "Jim" Anthony Larkin (born June 16, 1949) is a Phoenix publisher and journalist, known for his influence in the alternative newspaper industry.
-He is largely responsible, along with business partner Michael Lacey, for his work with the Phoenix New Times, also known as New Times Inc.
+James Anthony Larkin (June 16, 1949 – July 31, 2023) was an American publisher and journalist in Phoenix, Arizona, known for his influence in the alternative newspaper industry.
+He was largely responsible, along with business partner Michael Lacey, for his work with the Phoenix New Times, also known as New Times Inc.

 With Larkin in charge of the business side and Lacey in charge of editorial, the two men expanded what had been a small, college-based publication into an industry giant to the value of $400 million.

 Lacey and Larkin sold VVM in 2012 to long-time company executives, and the company was renamed Voice Media Group (VMG).
-Lacey and Larkin retained control of the classified ad site Backpage.com, which they co-founded in 2004 with ad exec Carl Ferrer as a competitor to Craigslist.org.
+Lacey and Larkin retained control of the classified ad site Backpage, which they co-founded in 2004 with ad exec Carl Ferrer as a competitor to Craigslist.
 Ferrer purchased Backpage in 2015 from Lacey and Larkin in a seller-financed deal.
 By that time, Backpage was under constant fire from state Attorneys General and various NGOs for listings appearing in its adult ad section.
 Critics accused Backpage of promoting prostitution and sex trafficking through its "adult" section, though the ads in the section had been found by several federal and state courts to be protected by Section 230 of the Communications Decency Act of 1996 and the First Amendment.

 Backpage closed its adult ad section in January 2017 on the eve of a federal hearing into its practices.
 The U.S. Department of Justice later convened a federal grand jury to investigate the company and in April 2018, the FBI arrested Larkin, Lacey and several others on charges of facilitating prostitution, money laundering, and conspiracy, with Ferrer turning state's evidence and promising to testify against his former employers in exchange for leniency.